carlomt/homebrew-repo/README.md

 Homebrew
 ========
-Brew is a package manager for OSX made with simply Ruby scripts its features, usage and installation instructions are [summarized on the homepage][home].
+Brew is a package manager for OSX made with simply Ruby scripts its features, usage and installation instructions are [summarized on its homepage][brew].

 This repository is just a collection of formulae I developed to easily install some tools.
 These tools are downloaded directly from the developers websites.